Daniel Kirk-Davidoff

 Bio

 I grew up in Larchmont, and Brooklyn NY.
 My parents were urban planners who both had an interest in science, and I always pictured myself becoming a scientist, but wanted to do something useful.
 I got the idea to try atmospheric science from reading a great 1986 New Yorker magazine article about the discovery of the Antarctic Ozone Hole.
 I went college at Yale, and got my Ph.D in Meteorology working with Prof. Richard Lindzen at MIT.
 I was mostly doing climate work by then, but wound up post-doc'ing in Jim Anderson's group at Harvard.
 Anderson had made some of the key observations that proved that human made chlorofluorocarbons were responsible for the Ozone Hole.
 I worked on stratospheric water vapor there, a topic at the intersection of climate dynamics and stratospheric chemistry.
-Since 2002, I've been here in the department of Atmospheric and Oceanic Science at the University of Maryland.
-For family pics and such, click here.
+I joined the Department of Atmospheric and Oceanic Science here at UMD in 2002 as an Assistant Professor.
+In 2010, I left to become Chief Scientist for Weather and Climate Services at MDA Information Systems LLC, but I continue to work with folks here as an Adjunct Associate Professor.